Projects

 Foster Washington: Awareness & Social Marketing Concept

 A strategic communication concept developed to raise public awareness around foster care in Washington State.
-The project emphasized education over persuasion, aiming to support understanding without simplifying the lived realities of children and families involved in the foster system.
+The project emphasized education over persuasion, aiming to support understanding of foster care system and lived realities of children and families involved in the foster system.

 On Scope and Selection